Jonathan Schofield Manchester Tours

 The Peterloo Massacre Walk - The Drama & The Reality

-10.30am Saturday 19 August
+10.30am Saturday 16 August 2025

-'If you want Peterloo explained with verve, wit and real knowledge then this is the easily the best tour around,' Marple Historical Society.
+'If you want Peterloo explained with verve, wit and real knowledge then this the easily the best tour around,' Marple Historical Society.

 Duration: